rafelafrance/traiter/README.md

 -- ~~If you can get away with it, you may want to try an end-to-end machine learning approach.~~

 I just spent a substantial effort on using a machine learning model, and I was wrong about the relative usefulness of rule-based and machine learning approaches for information extraction.
 Both have their strengths and weaknesses.
-I am now convinced that for the next couple of years you will need either a hybrid approach with, maybe, a custom model.
-However, I still do not recommend a rule only approach.

 ## Traiter
 This is the rule-based Traiter information extraction/data mining library used by all client Traiter projects.